huggingface/blog/gradio-blocks.md

 Why did we create Blocks?
 Gradio demos are very easy to build, but what if you want more control over the layout of your demo, or more flexibility on how the data flows?
 For example, you might want to:

-* Group together related demos as multiple tabs in one web app
 * Change the layout of your demo instead of just having all of the inputs on the left and outputs on the right
 * Have multi-step interfaces, in which the output of one model becomes the input to the next model, or have more flexible data flows in general
 * Change a component's properties (for example, the choices in a Dropdown) or its visibilty based on user input